 In addition, right after an illness or surgery, most patients need physical and occupational therapy so they can relearn all the regular motions.
 These may include getting out of bed, brushing their teeth, bathing, dressing, and eating.
-Accordingly, you’ll need a rehab center that has the trained therapists as a part of their staff.
+Accordingly, you’ll need a rehab center that has trained therapists as a part of its staff.

 It is Understandable that You’re Wary